theopn/i3-sway-tips/README.md

 ### Sway

 Execute `swaymsg -t get_inputs` to list the input devices.
 Once you get the name or id, you can utilize those to configure a specific device.
 Or you can configure the entire set of a device to behave a certain way.

 ```
 input "type:keyboard" {
   xkb_options ctrl:swapcaps
 }
 ```

+## Keyboard: Non-Roman Input

+//TODO

 ## Network Management